TkTech/pysimdjson/README.md

     pip install 'pysimdjson[dev]' --no-binary :all:

-Both simddjson and pysimdjson support FreeBSD and Linux on ARM when built from source.
+Both simdjson and pysimdjson support FreeBSD and Linux on ARM when built from source.

 ## ⚗ Development and Testing